brenordv/go-post/README.md

 # Final notes
+I noticed that i got a little carried away and now this repo has multiple applications that work in completely different ways.
+Sorry about that.

 I have just learnt Golang and this is my first project.
 Any and all feedbacks are appreciated!
 Thanks!